-One of the nicest presents you can give someone is a bouquet of flowers.
+One of the nicest presents you can give someone is an arrangement or bouquet of flowers.
 Flowers are the type of gift that most people will truly appreciate.
 Flowers are inexpensive but beautiful.
-It doesn't matter if you purchase them in the grocery store, florist or if they come from your garden.
-A beautiful bouquet makes a lovely and thoughtful gift.
+It doesn't matter if you purchase them in the grocery store, get them from a florist, or if they come from your garden: A beautiful bouquet makes a lovely and thoughtful gift.

 Take care when planning your floral presentation.
 Make sure to coordinate your tissue papers and ribbons with the colors of your flowers.
 The extra bit of effort will make your flower bouquet go from ordinary to spectacular.

 - Heavy-duty wrapping paper or Kraft Paper

 - Tissue paper

 - Clear tape